rsliang/azure-automation/Terraform-AzureVM_Ubuntu-Mesos/README.md

     52.179.14.5

-5) SSH into the VM using Git Bash CLI
+Step (6): SSH into the VM using Git Bash CLI to install Mesos on Ubuntu

     $ ssh azureuser@<publicIps>